InfOmics/MDR-RA-Opal-DataSHIELD-documentation/README.md

 DSI::datashield.logout(connections)
 ```

-## 4 System security management
+## 4 System Security Management

-The security of the project is tested and maintained by our partner Pluribus One: https://www.pluribus-one.it/.
+The security of the Opal-DataSHIELD ecosystem used in the context of the MDR-RA
+project is tested and maintained by the project partner,

-For support, please contact:
-* **Referents:**
+[Pluribus One](https://www.pluribus-one.it/), a provider of advanced cybersecurity
+solutions.
+Their expertise ensures that our systems remain robust and resilient
+against potential threats.

+For support or security-related inquiries, please feel free to reach out to the
+dedicated referents:

+- Fabio Roli
-    - **Fabio Roli:** fabio.roli@pluribus-one.it
+    <br>Email: fabio.roli@pluribus-one.it

+Pluribus One is committed to upholding the highest standards of security, and we
+encourage you to contact them for any concerns or assistance.

 ## 5 Support